-One year ago today, Rebecca entered the world shortly after breakfast time.
+One year ago today, R entered the world shortly after breakfast time.
 We left for the hospital in the middle of the night on October 10, 2005, two weeks before her due date, not knowing for sure if I was even in labor.

 Once my midwife assured me the baby was indeed on the way, we had nothing to do but wait.
 My contractions were still mild, and we were actually in a fit of laughter over a funny birth story my midwife and the nurse were relaying when the anesthesiologist appeared bearing the epidural cart.
 Although she questioned my need for the pain relief when she observed the hilarity in the room, I wasn’t about to let her get away.
 I knew all too well how fast labor pain could intensify.